cwi-dis/cwi-pcl-codec/README.md

 Installation
 ============

-Mac OSX 10.14.3 Installation:
+Mac OSX 10.15.3 Installation:
 -----------------------------
+1

-* On a clean Mac OSX 10.14.3 installation install Xcode 10.1, Cmake 10.13.4 and Homebrew 2.0.6
+* On a clean Mac OSX 10.15.3 installation install Xcode 11.3.1, Cmake 3.13.4 and Homebrew 2.2.7

 * brew unlink jpeg
-  brew install --HEAD jpeg-turbo brew install vtk pcl
+  brew install --HEAD jpeg-turbo brew install vtk
+  The Point Cloud Library PCL (not yet available in Homebrew) needs to be build from source (see below).

 * Start 'CMake', specify the directory where this file is located in 'Where is the source code',
   another empty directory 'Where to build the binaries', and select 'Xcode'  in the 'CMakeSetup'